rea-submission/rea-pack/why.md

 There are many tools on the market, it's impossible to know all of them.
 If many parts in the text look familiar, it may appear too wordy.

-However, I would rather assume little preliminary familiarity with any software.
+However, I would rather assume little preliminary familiarity with any specific software.
 For a really simple baseline -- acquaintance with Unix shell, `git` and may be some virtualization environment -- from AWS to VirtualBox.